fir3wa1-k3r/DevJournal/_posts/2020-02-13-PWNing-binary-with-NX-and-ALSR-protections-enabled.md

 p.interactive()
 {% endhighlight %}
 <br>
 So, when we execute the exploit, it first leaks the real address of puts from the GOT in stage 1 and then calculate the real address of system and "/bin/sh".
-Finally it calls the system function with "/bin/sh" as the argument to it using the same " pop rdi; ret" gadget.
+Finally it calls the system function with "/bin/sh" as the argument to it using the same `pop rdi; ret` gadget.
 <br>
 <p align="center">
   	<img width="590" height="340" src="https://fir3wa1-k3r.github.io/imgs/pwn_22.png">